cjbeecroft/spark_blast/readme.md

 Note that source fna files are randomly shuffled when distributing to the worker nodes.
 This is done in an attempt to remove any clustering that may be present in the object store and an attempt to level out the database sizes between partitions.
 If a container contains few large fna files, this will have minimal impact.
 Also if databases are recreated, the resulting partition will be different due to the random shuffling.

+The spark_blastdb.bash wrapper streams the fna files out of the object store to makeblastdb.
+At the end of processing, the wrapper will upload the files to the passed container and then will remove the local files.

 ## Step 2 -- Querying the db

 ```